-Charming Set Of 6 Individual Bread Plates by ‘Maître Orfèvre’ Ernest CARDEILHAC.
+Charming Set Of 6 Individual Butter Plates by ‘Maître Orfèvre’ Ernest CARDEILHAC.

 These 6 small plates are beautifully worked with Art Nouveau details.

 They showcase wild roses branches as well as daffodils delicately carved on the sides of the plates.

 These charming little plates can hold butter or a small roll, or be used to set a macaroon to be served along with coffee at the end of the meal ou a ‘bouchée’ at the start of the meal!